LoopringSecondary/relay-cluster/docs/relay_api_spec_v2.md

 5. `buy` - The highest buy price in the depth.
 6. `sell` - The lowest sell price in the depth.
 7. `change` - The 24hr change percent of price.
+8. `label` - The market enum string.(label collection is: whitelist, blacklist, hidelist)
+9. `decimals` - The price's decimals

 #### Example
 ```js